ims-systems-00/ims-kb/docs/General Information/Our IMS/system_dates.md

-# Our IMS - System Dates and Report Intervals
+# System Dates and Report Intervals

 ## Setting a System Date